 Scheduling a session

 For the quickest response, please fill out the online intake form and text me at (302) 494-8222.
 You may also email email@example.com.
+I only provide appointment availability after I receive the intake form.
 Due to my schedule, I'm currently unable to provide phone consults prior to the session and am always available to answer any questions during the session.

 Insurance does not cover sessions.